jerdog/auth0-blog/_posts/2018-09-18-hacktoberfest-2018-here-we-come.markdown

 {% include tweet_quote.html quote_text="If you have never contributed to an open-source project before, there is a #hacktoberfest My-First-PR Starter Project at https://my-first-pr.github.io/hacktoberfest-2018/ available that you can use to practice making changes and creating pull requests" %}

-Have you been looking for an opportunity to contribute to open-source?
+Have you been looking for an opportunity to contribute to an open-source project?
 Had a hard time getting started?
 Been searching for a sign? _This is your sign!_ This is your chance to give back to the amazing projects that you and others alike use on a daily basis.
 Take advantage of this opportunity to help build a stronger product and have your voice heard!
 No contribution is too small: bug fixes to documentation, updates to translations, and much more are valid ways of participating.

 This month we get to see a lot of extra support to help folks get involved in open-source software and it’s with great enthusiasm we want people to take advantage of this!
 There are a large number of resources available to help you find a project and make your first contribution.
 Or, if it’s not your first, your next contribution.
 There are [many stories to read](https://medium.com/@thepriefy/my-first-github-pull-request-and-hacktoberfest-2017-a83622020390), and articles outlining [ways to get involved](https://medium.freecodecamp.org/i-just-got-my-free-hacktoberfest-shirt-heres-a-quick-way-you-can-get-yours-fa78d6e24307).